-Punchy and impressively efficient V8 engine helps Mercedes E63 AMG keep up with the latest BMW M5
+Punchy and impressively efficient V8 engine helps Mercedes E63 AMG keep up with its supersaloon rivals

-The Mercedes E63 AMG is the flagship of the recently revamped E-Class range, and is the most powerful four-door saloon money can buy.
+The wild Mercedes E63 AMG S was the most powerful four-door saloon money could buy - until the Vauxhall VXR8 muscled in on its patch.
 It combines punchy performance from its 5.5-litre twin-turbo V8 engine with decent efficiency, to rival the Jaguar XFR and Audi RS6.
 The restrained design inside and out is beginning to show its age, but it will still appeal to drivers who prefer not to stand out, while the impressive level of luxury and technology on offer makes the very expensive price tag a bit easier to justify.

 Our choice: Mercedes E63 AMG

-Yet the AMG never feels overwhelmed in corners.
-Rock-solid body control, strong grip and well weighted steering inspire confidence and allow you to throw the Mercedes around with surprising abandon.
-And while the traction control works overtime to rein in wheelspin in wet conditions, in the dry the E63 feels calm and composed.
-Of course, if you switch off the stability control, it can easily be coaxed into lurid, smoking tailslides.
+And while the traction control works overtime to tame wheelspin in wet conditions, in the dry the E63 feels calm and composed.
+Of course, if you switch off the stability control, it can easily be coaxed into smoking showboating tailslides.

-Another part of the appeal is the Mercedes’ strong safety record.
-It achieved a five-star Euro NCAP score, and has seven airbags, stability control and active head restraints.
-The AMG S also benefits from uprated brakes and a limited-slip differential for improved traction.
-Plus, you can add plenty of hi-tech extras, including the £2,300 Driver Assistance Pack that brings adaptive cruise control, blind spot monitoring and lane keep assist.
+Another part of the appeal is the Mercedes’ five-star Euro NCAP score.
+The E63 S adds uprated brakes and a limited-slip differential for improved traction to the standard car’s long list of life-saving kit.
+Plus, you can choose from plenty of hi-tech options, such as the £2,345 Driver Assistance Pack, which gives you adaptive cruise control, a blind-spot monitor and lane-keeping assist.